-Four years ago the Brighton Eye (akin to the London Eye) was replaced as a seafront landmark in Brighton by the British Airways i360, a 162-metre-tall vertical tower and its observation pod which lords it over the seafront.
-It is located on the site of the derelict West Pier that was burned down by fire in 2003.
-You can still see the sad ruins of the beleaguered pier in the water just beyond.
+Six years ago, the Brighton Eye (akin to the London Eye) was replaced as a seafront landmark in Brighton by the British Airways i360, a 162-metre-tall vertical tower and its observation pod which lords it over the seafront.

 Checking into the BA i360